LetMeBeJim/JimsRecipeSite/client/src/component/pages/Markdown/article.md

 ### To Do
 - [ ] Layout Recipes Database
-    - [ ] do bootstrap maybe?
+    - [x] do bootstrap maybe?
 - [ ] Optimize for mobile
     - [ ] definitely use bootstrap for all pages other than Home, that one is gone
 - [ ] Add actual recipe data
+    - [x] database structure done
-- [ ] Remember to add insta link in the recipe data entry, use the insta link to get image for banner display
+- [x] Remember to add insta link in the recipe data entry, use the insta link to get image for banner display
+- [ ] Sub pages?
 - [ ] Write something in the about me section

 ### Super super future functionalities